reyhan-1/my-art-site/posts/nike.md

 magnificent as she is.
 I still believe that if she were whole, she would be less moving.
 There's something achingly human in her brokenness.
-It makes her feel real—like us.
+It makes her feel real-like us.
 She still looks like a goddess.
 Noble, otherworldly.
 Her wings feel natural, as though they truly belonged to a body.
 Hellenistic statues always awe me with their realism, I never find myself questioning the existence of gods.